sampart/WhiteOctoberPagerfantaBundle/README.md

 php composer.phar require white-october/pagerfanta-bundle
 ```

-2) Then add the WhiteOctoberPagerfantaBundle to your application kernel:
+2) Then add the WhiteOctoberPagerfantaBundle to your application:

+In Symfony < 4:

 ```php
 // app/AppKernel.php